evan-erdos/CMU.ADV/README.md

 <by Galloway & Kuehner & Pawliger>\n\n")
 ```

-Above are the first few lines of cmu.adv, a file which probably still exists on the CMU afs server.
+Above are the first few lines of CMU.ADV, a file which probably still exists on the CMU afs server.
 Apparently, a similar attempt at writing a CMU text adventure was made in 1986, in some arcane, lisp-like language.

 This is a repository for the soon-to-be coolest text adventure on campus! *CMU.ADV* is written in TADS3, and compiles to a *.t3 format, readable by the [frob][] interpreter.